Botswana passports on national flag representing new Botswana Citizenship by Investment program in 2025

 Botswana is launching a Botswana Citizenship by Investment Program (CIP) later in early 2026.
 A candidate will need to invest between US $75,000 and US $90,000.
 The program will operate under a quota system that limits the number of available citizenships.

 If the donation is limited to $75,000 for the select applicants, Botswana Citizenship by Investment could be the cheapest open citizenship by investment program in the world, at least in terms of sheer amounts of capital payments.
 It would cut under São Tomé and Príncipe’s $90,000 minimum by $15,000.
-That being said, there are a few disclaimers: extra fees, processing fees, and due diligence fees haven’t yet been disclosed, and therefore the actual overall cost is to be determined.
+That said, several disclaimers remain.
+Authorities have not yet disclosed extra charges, processing fees, or due-diligence costs.
+As a result, applicants must still determine the programme’s total cost.

 For comparison, the Malta Citizenship by Investment Cost page shows how ancillary fees often raise total outlays in similar European programs.